 100 years later

 NANETS, UKINETS and ENETS seem to defer to the WHO classification nomenclature and it is here another term is introduced – Neuroendocrine Neoplasms (NENs).
 NANETs state that “all of the entities under discussion are neoplastic, and neoplasm is therefore a more accurate term than tumor, which means only a mass“.
 These organisations tend to use the term Neoplasm as a catch-all for all Neuroendocrine disease and then the term ‘tumor’ and ‘carcinoma’ applies to well and poorly differentiated respectively.
 It’s worth noting that since 2010, the WHO classification is based on the concept that all NETs have malignant potential, and has therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.
-Neuroendocrine Carcinoma is malignant by defintion.
+Neuroendocrine Carcinoma is malignant by definition.
 All of this has been reinforced in the 2017 publication.
-The term ‘Carcinoid’ is conspicuously missing from these texts.
+The term ‘Carcinoid‘ is conspicuously missing from these texts and not before time.
+Ditto on the 2019 output.

 To put it simply – the term ‘carcinoid’ is no longer credible